Site icon Circuit Ideas for You

 Power Supply +6V DC1

-The Q1 transistor base gets very small current, so transistor stays OFF.
+After that, the Q1 transistor base gets very small current, so transistor stays OFF and speaker stays silent.

 Formulas: